tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

 ### Class Objectives

-By the end of the class, students will be able to:
+By the end of today's class, students will be able to:

 * Recognize the differences between supervised and unsupervised machine learning.